docker/docs/docker-for-windows/troubleshoot.md

 `http://localhost` does not display the `nginx` web page (as it would do with Linux containers).

-In order to reach a Windows container from the local host, you need to specify the IP address and port for the container that is running the service.
+To reach a Windows container from the local host, you need to specify the IP address and port for the container that is running the service.

 You can get the container IP address by using [`docker inspect`](/engine/reference/commandline/inspect.md) with some